New to this? Perhaps you’re not sure how to go about ‘coming to church’ – don’t worry, it’s OK just to visit, and here are some hints…

 When do the children go to the Sunday Club?

-Children begin the morning going straight to their groups.
-The Welcome Team can help you know where to go but there are plenty of people around who will be heading in the same direction!
-The children meet altogether in the side room for songs and an activity before going to their age-specific groups.
+Children begin the morning in church with their families and the first part of the service includes a child-friendly song.
+After a prayer for the children they go to their groups.
 Your children can either go on their own with all the others, or you’re welcome to take them to the groups, and stay for a minute while they settle in.
-We’ve got a (fairly soundproof) crèche area upstairs, with helpers, for under 3s.
+We’ve got a (fairly soundproof) crèche area upstairs, with helpers, for under 4s.
 You can either leave your child there, or stay with them.
-Towards the end of the morning the children come back into the main hall to show the adults what they have been doing.
-At the end of the service they will rejoin you!
-Or if it is a Communion Sunday please collect your child from the relevant group.
+On a Communion Sunday the children come back into the main hall for a prayer and then return to their groups to finish off.
+Please collect your child from their group at the end of the service.

 How do I know when to stand or sit?